elchericito/prive-docs/analytics-and-data/analytics-overview/general-analytics.md

 # General Analytics

-The General tab of Prive Analytics shows a summary of key information which allows you to drill deeper into the data.
+The General tab of Recurly CommerceAnalytics shows a summary of key information which allows you to drill deeper into the data.
 For all data, you are able to select custom windows of time and compare the data to previous periods of time.&#x20;

 **Total Gross Sales During Selected Period**